Cédric Gogoua: SJK

-In April 2014, after a successful trial at the club, Gogoua signed a permanent contract with SJK.
+In April 2014, after a successful trial at the club, Gogoua signed a permanent contract with Veikkausliiga club SJK Seinäjoki.
 He initially played for their reserve side Kerho 07, before being promoted to the main squad.
 Eventually, Gogoua made his debut for SJK on 17 May 2014, playing the full 90 minutes in a 3–0 home league win over IFK Mariehamn.
 He scored his first goal for the club in a 3–1 home league victory over MYPA on 25 October 2014.
 Due to his performances, Gogoua was named the league's best defender in 2014, as the club finished as runners-up to HJK.
 He subsequently helped them win the league in the following season, the first title in the club's history.
 Gogoua has played both matches in first qualifying round of 2015–16 UEFA Europa League against FH.
 In November 2015, Gogoua signed a one-year extension to his contract, keeping him at SJK until the end of 2017.